 Hands Choose waterproof, durable, padded gloves to keep you warm.
 Fleece dries faster than wool and mittens are warmer than gloves.
 If you feel that mittens can be awkward, why not try a three-finger mitt?

-Eyes To avoid snow blindness (and worse!) always wear sunglasses that filter 100 percent of UV rays, or a ski mask.
+Eyes To avoid snow blindness, always wear sunglasses that filter 100 percent of UV rays, or a ski mask.
 To block light at the sides, glasses should wrap around the face and you should always carry a spare pair in case you lose your good ones!
 Be careful: while it might seem that darker glasses offer more protection, that’s not necessarily the case.

-Skis and Snowboards Every ski season new skis and snowboards are developed so you’re spoilt for choice.
-But the massive range of ski and snowboard designs can also be a bit daunting.
-Here are a few pointers that will make your choice easier.
+Skis and snowboards New skis and snowboards are developed every ski season, so you’re spoilt for choice.
+The massive range of ski and snowboard designs can also be a bit daunting, so here are a few pointers to make your choice easier.

 Firstly, think about your preferred style.
 Usually professionals recommend shorter skis and snowboards for beginners, because they don’t go too fast and are easier to handle.
 Shorter snowboards are also the plank of choice for freestyle riders doing a lot of tricks.
 Longer snowboards and skis are slightly more difficult to manoeuvre and are best for more aggressive riders and skiers.
 They are good for high-speed carving and suitable for a variety of conditions.

-Powderhound Planks The fat Powderhound skis are designed for deep powder and cut-up, soft snow.
-They’re perfect for heli skiing!
+Powder hound planks Fat powder hound skis are designed for deep powder and cut-up, soft snow.
+Perfect for heli skiing!

-Freeride Boards These are versatile semi-rigid boards, longer and taller than the Freestyle.
+Freeride boards These are versatile semi-rigid boards, longer and taller than freestylers.
 Great on all types of terrain.